Operations and policy information during COVID-19

 Les Contamines-Montjoie to Les Chapieux

 After a brief rest, we have a long and sometimes steep descent through rich, open pastures to the remote summer village of Les Chapieux (5,200').
-A brief twenty-minute transfer will take us to our truly authenic Savoie hotel for tonight's stay.
-We'll enjoy a fine regional dinner at our guides' favorite local restaurant.
+A brief twenty-minute transfer will take us to our truly authentic Savoie hotel for tonight's stay.
+This evening, we enjoy a fine regional dinner at a charming, local restaurant.

 Note: Today is one of the longest and most strenuous days on the Tour du Mont Blanc, as we cross two mountain passes, the Col du Bonhomme (7,600'), and the Col de la Croix-du-Bonhomme (8,200').